easybuilders/easybuild-tutorial/docs/2021-lust/cray/custom_toolchains.md

 export $EASYBUILD_OPTARCH=x86-rome
 ```

-The definition of the correct module to load with the `--optarch` depends on the environment variable `CRAY_CPU_TARGET`:
+The definition of the correct module to load with the `--optarch` is also given by the environment variable `CRAY_CPU_TARGET`:
 this variable is defined as well by the corresponding module `craype-<target>`, already available at the login.

+!!!
+Note
+    The custom EasyBuild modulefile used on CSCS systems will look for `CRAY_CPU_TARGET` to define `--optarch`,
+    therefore users are strongly discouraged from purging the modules already available at login on the systems.

 ---